DMGT-TECH/the-usher-democlient/README.md

 **User flow**: When you use this application you are first redirected to authenticate with credentials via an Auth0 tenant.
 You then return to the application and can click a button to obtain authorization from TheUsher.
 With this authorization in hand you can use the UI to perform arithmetic operations for which you are authorized.

-## Usage (local, manually without redirects)
+## Usage (local, manually)

-When running locally, we cannot use the full redirect flow (yet) because the mock identity server does not currently have a login page.
+Note: When running everything locally, we cannot use the full redirect flow (yet) that we'd get because the mock identity server does not currently have a login page.
+If you'd like the flow with redirects, etc, configure Auth0 as an identity provider and make sure CORS and localhost are set up (see below).

 The following instructions show how to obtain the tokens manually and use them in the client.

 1. Check out `the-usher-server`.
 Launch the developer configuration with `cd the-usher-server; docker-compose up`.